NikhilMSeb/Cisco-Exercise-Nov22/json-implementation/README.md

 *You can also add these prerequisites in a virtual environment by following the instructions [here](https://virtualenv.pypa.io/en/latest/installation.html)*

-> pip install Flask Flask-SQLAlchemy
+> pip install -U Flask Flask-SQLAlchemy pyjwt

 3. Setting up the test Database